 - Develop an action plan to improve performance and relationships with others

-The comprehensive facilitator guide includes everything a trainer needs to facilitate the PSI, including background information, administrative guidelines, individual and team workshop outlines, optional activities, alternative training designs, PowerPoint presentation, and sample participant materials.
+The Facilitator Guide makes preparation a snap with comprehensive background information, step-by-step half-day workshop guidelines, and a Microsoft PowerPoint presentation.
+The guide also includes sample participant materials.
 Facilitator support materials will be available to you as a digital download link in your order confirmation.